charles-turner-1/GLODAP_Section_Gridder.jl/README.md

 wishes in function calls.
 However, it is more straightforward to change them in the `defaults.toml` file.
 A `writeDefaults()` functionality will be implemented soon, however, manual adjustment of `defaults.toml` is still necessary.
+- `listAvailableMasks()` will list all masks contained in `MASK_MATFILE`.
+If called with no arguments, it will read the default mask file.
+If called with an argument, a mask file can be manually specified, eg. `listAvailableMasks(myMaskFile)`.
+- `listSectionExpocodes(sectionName)` allows you to view all the expocodes found for a given section.
+Alternatively, it may be called as `listSectionExpocodes(mySectionName,myExpocodeDir)`, which allows the user to specify a different group of expocodes for a given section by specifying the section name and the location of the `.csv` file storing the expocodes.
+- `listAvailableGLODAPVariables()` will list all the variables contained in the GLODAP dataset loaded.
+This saves you opening MATLAB to do so.
+It can alternatively be called on non defaults using `listAvailableGLODAPVariables(glodap_dir,glodap_file)` to specify a different directory and GLODAP version.

 ## Gridding cruises and repeat hydrographic sections

+### gridCruisePipeline

+`gridCruisePipeline` allows the user to grid a variable from a single hydrographic section.
+All arguments are positional, and all but four are optional.

+##### Mandatory Arguments
+- `sectionName`: A string describing the hydrographic section which a cruise occupied, for example "A05", "P06".
+- `horzCoordinate`: A string describing the major direction of the cruise.
+Currently, this must be either `longitude` or `latitude`.
+- `expocode`: A string telling the function which cruise you wish to grid.
+For example, to grid the 1992 occupation of A05, set `expocode="29HE19920714"`.
+Expocodes for a section can be found using `listSectionExpocodes(sectionName)`.

+##### Optional Arguments

+### gridSectionPipeline

+`gridSectionPipeline` allows the user to grid a variable from all hydrographic occupations of a given section.
+All arguments are positional, and all but three are optional.

 ## Installation